 - Paying Florida taxes (such as real estate taxes).

-What is the homestead exemption and SOH?
+What is the homestead exemption and Save Our Homes?

 If you intend to make Florida your domicile, it is important to take advantage of Florida’s favorable homestead laws.
-In order for your Florida home to be considered your “homestead” you must “own” the home and you must reside in the home as your permanent residence.
+In order for your Florida home to be considered your “homestead”, you must “own” the home and you must reside in the home as your permanent residence.
 If your home qualifies as your “homestead” then three different types of benefits and limitations will apply, relating to: (1) real estate taxes; (2) creditor protection; and (3) limits on the ability to transfer your homestead.

 Let’s take a closer look at the real estate tax benefits.
-It is important to apply for the homestead exemption and Save our Homes (SOH) on your Florida homestead.
+It is important to apply for the homestead exemption and Save Our Homes (SOH) on your Florida homestead.
 The homestead exemption allows for reduction of up to $50,000 from the assessed value of your residence.

 Once you have obtained the homestead exemption, SOH places a limitation of three percent (3%) on annual assessment increases on your homestead property.
 In other words, the SOH caps the increase in the assessed value of the homestead property for purposes of calculating the real estate tax that is owed in any given year.
 The assessed value will not increase more than three percent (3%) or the percentage change in Consumer Price Index (CPI), whichever is less.
 The average increase over the years has been around two percent (2%) per year.
-So, while market values on property may sky rocket, the SOH assessed value on your homestead for real estate tax purposes is limited by the cap.
+So, while market values on property may skyrocket, the SOH assessed value on your homestead for real estate tax purposes is limited by the cap.

 Who is eligible for the homestead exemption and SOH?

-To qualify for the homestead exemption and SOH on your Florida residence, you must be a permanent Florida resident as of January 1st the year you wish to apply.
+To qualify for the homestead exemption and SOH on your Florida residence, you must be a permanent Florida resident as of January 1st of the year you wish to apply.
 You will be required to show proof of residency.
 The property appraiser’s office generally requires the following items:

 - Evidence of Ownership (deed, tax receipt, etc.)

-- Social Security Numbers for all owners
+- Social Security Numbers for all Owners

 - Voter Registration (dated prior to January 1st)